 Greg Leisz has been much in demand for playing country, folk, pop and rock music with such artists as Joni Mitchell, Emmylou Harris, Willie Nelson, Linda Ronstadt, Beck, KD Lang, Randy Newman, Dave Alvin, Gillian Welch, Lucinda Williams, Sheryl Crow, Paula Cole, Fiona Apple , Brian Wilson, Jackson Browne, John Mayer, Matthew Sweet and Joe Cocker.
 Leisz lives in his native Los Angeles and is well-known for his mastery of a variety of guitars and string instruments including pedal steel, dobro, National, Hawaiian Weissenborn, lap steel and mandolin, all of which he plays on Frisell's CD's, Blues Dream, Good Dog, Happy Man and The Intercontinentals and All We Are Saying.
 Greg also performs with Bill in both duo and larger group formats.

 Denver based trumpeter Ron Miles is much sought after for his unique sound and artistry by performers as diverse as Bill Frisell, Ginger Baker, Madeleine Peyroux, Don Byron, Matt Wilson, Myra Melford, Ben Goldberg, Wayne Horvitz, Fred Hess's Boulder Creative Music Ensemble, the Ellington Orchestra, and many others.
 His longstanding relationship with Bill Frisell began almost two decades ago and has resulted in countless collaborations, including Ron’s new trio album with Brian Blade, Quiver (2012, Enja Records) and their duo recording Heaven (2002, Sterling Circle).
-Ron has appeared on many of Frisell's recordings, from Quartet (1996, Nonesuch) to last year’s The Kentucky Derby Is Decadent and Depraved (Paris/429 Records) and has toured with him extensively throughout the word.
+Ron has appeared on many of Frisell's recordings, from Quartet (1996, Nonesuch) to the 2012 release: The Kentucky Derby Is Decadent and Depraved (Paris/429 Records) and has toured with him extensively throughout the word.
 Ron is a music professor at the Denver Metropolitan State College.